nclab/starcraft.asga/README.md

 Please cite

 > Hsu, W.-L., & Chen, Y.-p.
 (2016).
-Learning to Select Actions in StarCraft with Genetic Algorithms. <i>2016 Conference on Technologies and Applications of Artificial Intelligence (TAAI 2016)</i>.
+Learning to Select Actions in StarCraft with Genetic Algorithms.
+In <i>Proceedings of 2016 Conference on Technologies and Applications of Artificial Intelligence (TAAI 2016)</i> (pp. 270-277). doi: 10.1109/TAAI.2016.7880180.

 ----------